ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   validated, the DNS client MUST ignore the "c", "j", and "o" fields but MAY process the “s” field and other parts of the response.

-* If a DNS client has enabled strict privacy profile (Section 5 of
-  {{!RFC8310}}) for DoT, the DNS client requires an encrypted connection and successful authentication of the DNS server; this mitigates both passive eavesdropping and client redirection (at the expense of providing no DNS service if an encrypted, authenticated connection is not available).
-If the DNS client has enabled strict privacy profile for DoT, the client MAY process the EXTRA-TEXT field of the DNS response.
-Note that the strict and opportunistic privacy profiles as defined in {{!RFC8310}} only apply to DoT; there has been no such distinction made for DoH.
+* If a DNS client has enabled strict privacy profile ({{Section 5 of !RFC8310}}) for DoT, the DNS client requires an encrypted connection and successful authentication of the DNS server.
+In doing so, this mitigates both passive eavesdropping and client redirection (at the expense of providing no DNS service if an encrypted, authenticated connection is not available).
+If the DNS client has enabled strict privacy profile for DoT, the DNS client MAY process the EXTRA-TEXT field of the DNS response.

 * If the DNS client determines that the encrypted DNS server does not offer DNS filtering service, it MUST discard the EXTRA-TEXT field of